|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Personal and Professional Skills for Management

-The module examines the personal and professional skills needed to successfully manage individuals in a tourism and hospitality context.
+The module in the Tourism and Hospitality Management honours degree qualification examines the personal and professional skills needed to successfully manage individuals in a tourism and hospitality context.
 The role of people is critical to maximising performance, and therefore an understanding of how to effectively communicate and influence workplace behaviour is a fundamental management skill.
-Managers also need to understand how inter-personal conflict arises and an ability to coach and develop people in order to achieve a productive workforce.
+Managers also need to understand how interpersonal conflict arises and an ability to coach and develop people in order to achieve a productive workforce.

 Modern economies could not function without organisations.
 Whether formal or informal, their efficiency and effectiveness has a major impact on innovation, employment and standards of living.
 After examining early theories of how organisations evolved, the module analyses different organisational structures in the context of their environment, and how, over time, changes in the environment can change the nature and function of organisations.
 The module concludes by considering how technological advances are forcing organisations to become less hierarchical and more flexible.